 The Ruger Mark IV started out as the Ruger Standard and was first produced in 1949.
 The Standard is still considered in production to this day but is now the Ruger MK Series, also known as the Ruger Mark Series.

-Over the years there have been several versions and are denoted using roman numerals.
+Over the years there have been several versions that are denoted using roman numerals.
 Ruger Mark I Target, Mark II, Mark III, Mark IV.

 There are over 22 different Mark IV configurations and different models within the Mark IV series.

-The most popular currently is the Standard Mark IV, Mark IV 22/45 Tactical, and the 22/45 Lite.
+The most popular currently are the Standard Mark IV, Mark IV 22/45 Tactical, and the 22/45 Lite.

 Ruger Mark IV Lite Features

 The features of the Ruger Mark IV include an aluminum receiver with a polymer grip frame.

 The finish is a diamond gray anodized finish.
 The rear sights are adjustable.

 The lite and tactical model features a threaded barrel with a 1/2-28 thread pitch.

 It has a simple one-button take-down that allows for extremely easy field-stripping and cleaning.